-Section 6.2 What is an exception?
+What is an exception?

-If a drug is not covered in the way you would like it to be covered, you can ask the plan to make an "exception."
+If a Part D drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
 An exception is a type of coverage decision.
 Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.

 When you ask for an exception, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
 We will then consider your request.
 Here are three examples of exceptions that you or your doctor or other prescriber can ask us to make:

-1. Covering a Part D drug for you that is not on our plan's List of Covered Drugs (Formulary).
+1. Covering a drug for you that is not on our List of Covered Drugs (Formulary).
 (We call it the "Drug List" for short.)

-Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
+Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary" List is sometimes called asking for a "formulary "

+exception."

-- For 3 tier plan: If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 3.
-You cannot ask for an exception to the copayment or co-insurance amount we require you to pay for the drug. - For 2 tier plan: If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 2. - If we agree to make an exception and cover Part D, you cannot ask for an exception to the copayment or co-insurance amount we require you to pay for the drug - 2.
-Removing a restriction on the plan's coverage for a covered drug.
-There are extra rules or restrictions that apply to certain drugs on the plan's List of Covered Drugs (for more information, go to Chapter 8 and look for Section 5).
+- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 3 (Non-preferred brand name). - If we agree to make an exception and cover a Part D drug, you cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the Part D drug. - 2.
+Removing a restriction on our coverage for a covered drug.
+There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to the "Using your plan's coverage for your prescription drugs" section of this booklet).